-Oklahoma City Office of Emergency Management and the MACC when activated, share information and intelligence with the Fusion Center.
-All information and intelligence received from the Fusion Center must be properly handled, not be shared with media or public, and properly handled according to safeguarding policies.
+Oklahoma City Office of Emergency Management and the MACC when activated, share information and intelligence with the OCTIC.
+All information and intelligence received from the OCTIC must be properly handled, and is not to be shared with the media or public.